mipearson/dungeondash/README.md

 # Dungeon Dash!

-An experiment with making a dungeon crawler using Open Source & public domain assets.
+An experiment with making a dungeon crawler with Open Source or public domain assets, using Phaser 3 & Typescript.

 Live demo available at https://dungeon-dash.surge.sh